Common Concerns of New Parents (And How to Handle Them)

 To put it simply, a lot.
 According to the American Pregnancy Association, newborns can pee up to twenty times a day.2 Fortunately, you don’t have to change your baby every time they pee.
 However, you should check their diaper frequently every 2-3 hours.
 If you smell or notice your baby had a bowel movement, you should change it right away.
 Babies (especially newborns) have very sensitive skin.
 Keeping their skin clean & dry will be key to preventing those annoying (and ouchie) diaper rashes!

-My son, fortunately, only suffered from ONE diaper rash throughout his first year of life.
-However, I will admit I was probably overboard on checking and changing his diaper.
+Fortunately, my son only suffered from ONE diaper rash throughout his first year of life.
+However, I will admit I was probably overboard with checking and changing his diapers.
 But hey, only having to deal with one diaper rash was worth it to me!

-It’s common for the first bath to be a sponge bath after bringing your baby home.
-This is when your baby isn’t being submerged in water but instead gently patted down with a warm, soft sponge to gently cleanse their skin.
-Newborns don’t typically need many baths as they aren’t getting too dirty, so 1 -3 baths per week, in the beginning, is normal.
+It’s common for the first bath after bringing your baby home to be a sponge bath.
+This is when your baby isn’t being submerged in water but instead gently patted down with a warm, soft sponge to cleanse their skin.
+Newborns don’t typically need many baths as they aren’t getting too dirty, so 1 to 3 baths per week, in the beginning, is normal.

 Since our son stayed in the NICU for a few days, his NICU nurse gave him his first sponge bath around day 6, and by the time we brought him home, we could give him his 2nd sponge bath around day 13.
 You should check in with your pediatrician if you have any doubts or worries.